7 Iconic Whitby Streets from the Past That You Must Visit

 Pier Road/Endeavour Wharf

 The Harbour in Whitby could tell many a story.
 It has seen adventurers set sail, whalers and fishing boats as well as the most famous shipwreck just off the coast of the SS Rohilla, a hospital ship that ran aground in 1914.
 It was sailing from Scotland to Dunkirk when it got into difficulties.
 83 people lost their lives as frantic attempts were made to save everyone but the remainder of the 229 on board were saved.
-Today, the harbour area is full of shops and cafes with great views up to the Abbey across the Esk River.

 The RNLI Lifeboat Museum is small but crammed full of interesting exhibits, models, photographs and stories about the Service and its history.
 Visitors are made very welcome and the dedicated people who work for the RNLI deserve nothing other than praise.